spring-attic/understanding/application-context/README.md

 # Understanding Application Context

 The [`ApplicationContext`] is the central interface within a Spring application for providing configuration information to the application.
 It is read-only at run time, but can be reloaded if necessary and supported by the application.
-There are a number of classes which implement the `ApplicationContext` interface, allowing for a variety of configuration options and types of applications.
+A number of classes implement the `ApplicationContext` interface, allowing for a variety of configuration options and types of applications.

 The `ApplicationContext` provides:

  - Bean factory methods for accessing application components.
  - The ability to load file resources in a generic fashion.
  - The ability to publish events to registered listeners.
- - The ability to resolve messages, supporting internationalization.
+ - The ability to resolve messages to support internationalization.
  - Inheritance from a parent context.

-## Accessing the application context
+## Access the application context

-There are a few methods of obtaining a reference to the application context.
-One option is to implement [`ApplicationContextAware`] as seen in the following example:
+There are a few methods for obtaining a reference to the application context.
+You can implement [`ApplicationContextAware`] as in the following example:

 ```java
 package hello;